 Can I power my own home with solar energy?

 You sure can – and there are two kinds of solar panels that can do it:

 Solar thermal panels

 These take energy from the sun and use it to heat water, which can then be used within your home for heating, or in baths, showers, washing machines or dishwashers.
 These panels can cut your heating bills, and reduce your carbon emissions – very useful.

 If you’re hoping to earn money from your solar panels, these are the ones you want.
 They create electricity you can use in real time to power appliances and light your home.
 You can then earn money back, by selling any surplus to the grid.

 The majority of UK homes are suitable for solar.
 Just make sure your roof is strong enough to house the panels and allow enough space in your loft (or similar) to house the inverter.
 Getting a qualified installer to check your house before making any decision is a must.

-Ready to join the energy revolution?
-Consider going solar today for a green-powered home and a green-powered planet.
+If you're ready to join the green revolution, consider going solar today for a green-powered home and a green-powered planet.